-Boat operators should complete a boating safety course.
-Courses are offered in the U.S.A. by 1) the U.S. Coast Guard Auxiliary, 2) the Power Squadron, 3) the Red Cross, and 4) your state boating law enforcement agency.
-Inquiries may be made to the Boating Hotline, 1-800-368-5647 or the Boat U.S. Foundation information number 1-800-336-BOAT.
+We recommend that all powerboat operators complete a boating safety course.
+In the U.S., the U.S. Coast Guard Auxiliary, the Power Squadron, the Red Cross, and your state or provincial boating law enforcement agency provide courses.
+For more information in the U.S., call the Boat U.S. Foundation at 1-800-336-BOAT (2628).